Call 4: Wildfire Ready Quick Response Research and Data Publication

 Learn more about this funding opportunity by watching the recorded Q&A session here.

 Despite advancements, wildfire risk in the U.S. remains severe.
-In light of the urgent need for more relevant and actionable research on wildfires and fire weather, the Natural Hazards Center (NHC)—with support from the National Science Foundation and the National Oceanic and Atmospheric Administration (NOAA) Weather Program Office in partnership with the National Weather Service (NWS)—is issuing a special call for proposals for Wildfire Ready Quick Response Research and Data Publication in the social, behavioral, and economic sciences.
+In light of the urgent need for more relevant and actionable research on wildfires and fire weather, the Natural Hazards Center (NHC)—with support from the National Science Foundation and the National Oceanic and Atmospheric Administration (NOAA) Weather Program Office in partnership with the National Weather Service (NWS)—is issuing a call for proposals for Wildfire Ready Quick Response Research and Data Publication in the social, behavioral, and economic sciences.

-As part of the Weather Ready Research Award Program, this special call will advance novel collection of perishable data pre-, during, and post-wildfire events as well as data publication of existing wildfire and fire weather specific datasets.
-The intent of this special call is to help advance knowledge regarding how diverse community members perceive wildfire risk, prepare for wildfire threats, understand fire weather observations and forecasts, receive fire weather alerts and warnings, make evacuation decisions, and respond to and recover from the impacts of a wildfire.
+As part of the Weather Ready Research Award Program, this call will advance novel collection of perishable data pre-, during, and post-wildfire events as well as data publication of existing wildfire and fire weather specific datasets.
+The intent of this call is to help advance knowledge regarding how diverse community members perceive wildfire risk, prepare for wildfire threats, understand fire weather observations and forecasts, receive fire weather alerts and warnings, make evacuation decisions, and respond to and recover from the impacts of a wildfire.
 While not a requirement, proposals that advance understanding of NWS fire weather products, such as fire weather watch, red flag warning, Storm Prediction Center Fire Weather Outlooks, or fire weather needs in reference to decision-making are highly relevant.